iodigital-com/io-technology/data/blog/the-future-of-page-transitions-with-shared-element-transitions.md

 date: '2022-06-22'
 tags: ['frontend', 'css', 'js']
 images: ['/articles/the-future-of-page-transitons-with-shared-element-transitions/header.jpg']
-summary: 'The Shared Element Transitions API allows to create page transitions using a browser API that can provide users with a better visual connection beteen page-a and page-b by transitioning shared elements on both pages.'
+summary: 'The Shared Element Transitions API allows creating page transitions using a browser API that can provide users with a better visual connection between page-a and page-b by transitioning shared elements on both pages.'
 authors: ['milan-vogels']
 theme: 'orange'
 ---

-In native mobile app development transitioning from one page/state to another is something that has been supported for a long time, for example using the [Activity transitions](https://developer.android.com/training/transitions/start-activity) for Android.
-For the web however, things arent all that easy.
+In native mobile app development transitioning from one page/state to another is something that has been supported for a long time.
+For example, you can do this using [Activity transitions](https://developer.android.com/training/transitions/start-activity) for Android.
+For the web, however, things aren't all that easy.

 Yes, we can create transitions between pages using libraries like [BarbaJs](https://barba.js.org/).
 But these don't provide any visual connection between page-a and page-b to the user.
 So to close the gap, a new browser API is in the works: Shared Element Transition API.

 The [Shared Element Transition](https://github.com/WICG/shared-element-transitions/) is a proposal for a new Web API.
-It allows for creating transtition animations between page navigation, transitioning elements that are present on both pages.
+It allows for creating transition animations between page navigation and transitioning elements that are present on both pages.

 ---